 Students will acquire information about the dissertation process and product for the Creighton University Ed.D. program.
-Students will learn how to identify the different parts of the Dissertation in Practice (DIP), explore the essentials of the applied research dissertation, and learn about the proposal and defense processes.
-The dissertation research project is a process of inquiry focused on practical issues related to the student's discipline.
-The first credit, identified as 899E, focuses on the dissertation process in which students determine the scope of the dissertation in practice.
-This course is ideally paired with ILD 809E, which focuses on the ethical components of dissertation research.
+Students learn how to identify the different parts of the Dissertation in Practice (DIP), explore the essentials of the applied research dissertation journey, review candidacy requirements, and learn about the proposal and defense processes.
+Students will also learn how to select an appropriate real-world problem, draft a problem statement, construct a purpose statement, and form an aim statement.